 Her other interests in optometry is the diagnosis and treatment of eye diseases.
 As a fully licensed optometric physician, she can perform minor in-office procedures (remove a sliver from the surface of the eye), treat and diagnose glaucoma (a disease due to high pressure in the eye), and prescribe antibiotics for conjunctivitis ("pink-eye").

 We are happy to have her expertise to help with examining children, toddlers, and babies.
-She has participated in the InfantSee program, a national organization of optometrists who examine infants from 6 to 12 months of age, at no charge, in an effort to diagnose early vision and eye problems such as amblyopia (lazy eye) and eye tumor …
+She has participated in the InfantSee program, a national organization of optometrists who examine infants from 6 to 12 months of age, at no charge, in an effort to diagnose early vision and eye problems such as amblyopia (lazy eye) and eye tumors. …